Atticus Ross: Film and television scores

-Ross' work in film music began in 2004 when he scored the Hughes Brothers' TV series Touching Evil with his wife Claudia Sarne and brother Leopold Ross.
-He has since provided music for two further Hughes Brothers projects: Allen Hughes' vignette in the film New York, I Love You, and Ross' first feature film, The Book of Eli (2010).
+Ross's work in film music began in 2004 when he scored the Hughes Brothers's TV series Touching Evil with his wife Claudia Sarne and brother Leopold Ross.
+He has since provided music for two further Hughes Brothers projects: Allen Hughes's vignette in the film New York, I Love You, and Ross's first feature film, The Book of Eli (2010).
 The latter's score was released through Reprise Records on 12 January 2010.
 It won at the BMI Awards and earned Ross a nomination as "Discovery of the Year" at the 2010 World Soundtrack Awards.

 On 1 July 2010, Reznor announced that he and Ross were scoring David Fincher's new film The Social Network.
 The film's soundtrack was released on 28 September 2010, and was highly praised.
 On 16 January 2011, they won the Golden Globe Award for Best Original Score for their score to The Social Network.
 On 27 February, they received the Academy Award for Best Original Score for The Social Network.
 Ross and Reznor again collaborated on the soundtrack to Fincher's 2011 film Girl With the Dragon Tattoo.
 In 2013, the pair won the Grammy Award for Best Score Soundtrack for Visual Media for their Girl with the Dragon Tattoo soundtrack.

 Ross was slated to work on the 2013 samurai epic 47 Ronin, but was soon replaced by Javier Navarrete.
 Ross and Reznor again teamed up with Fincher to score his 2014 film Gone Girl.
 In 2016, Ross and Reznor, along with composer Gustavo Santaolalla and the band Mogwai, collaborated to create the score to the documentary film Before the Flood.

-In June 2017, Ross, along with Reznor, Maandig, Robin Finck, Joey Castillo, and Alessandro Cortini, appeared as "The Nine Inch Nails" in Episode 8 of Twin Peaks: The Return on Showtime, performing an alternative live rendition of the song "She's Gone Away" which previously appeared on Nine Inch Nails' 2016 EP Not the Actual Events.
+In June 2017, Ross, along with Reznor, Maandig, Robin Finck, Joey Castillo, and Alessandro Cortini, appeared as "The Nine Inch Nails" in Episode 8 of Twin Peaks: The Return on Showtime, performing an alternative live rendition of the song "She's Gone Away" which previously appeared on Nine Inch Nails's 2016 EP Not the Actual Events.

-In 2021, Reznor, Ross, and Jon Batiste won the Golden Globe for the soundtrack for Soul.
+In 2021, Reznor, Ross, and Jon Batiste won the Golden Globe and Academy Award for the soundtrack for Soul.
+Since then, Ross and Reznor have composed numerous film scores, frequently collaborating with director David Fincher, as well as working with Luca Guadagnino on Challengers, which earned them the Golden Globe for Best Original Score once again.

 Personal life

-Ross and his wife, singer Claudia Sarne, have three children and live in Los Angeles.
+Ross and his wife, American musician Claudia Sarne, have three children together and split their time between London and Los Angeles.

+Ross has a son, Wolfie, with his previous partner Amelia Fleetwood.